evert/evert.github.com/_posts/2025/2025-04-13-multi-step-login-forms-for-password-managers.md

 The pre-filled username lets a password manager detect which account is being used to log in.

+This might also be important for ensuring that password managers offer to save the credentials in the first place.

 ### 3. If you're using one-time-codes, also annotate those fields

 Many login systems use SMS codes or TOTP (Authenticator App) codes for